wernight/kubernetes-che/README.md

 What isn't working
 ------------------

-Not everything is blue.
+ * Requires clients to setup and use that SPDY Proxy (at least until [#1560](https://github.com/eclipse/che/issues/1560) is fixed)

-  * Currently only **listing some ports**.
-All ports in range 32768-65535 should point to the Pod running `docker:dind`.
+ * Currently only **listing some ports**: All ports in range 32768-65535 should point to the Pod running `docker:dind`.
    One way would be to delete the `che` Service, and instead of using a Deployment, directly create a Pod named `che` (but I don't like that idea).
 Another idea is just to wait for issue [#1560](https://github.com/eclipse/che/issues/1560).
-  * **No persistence**.
-Some directories should probably be persisted; didn't check yet which and how.
-Probably simply need to persist the workspace (see TODO in `kubernetes.yml` to have some hints to add it).
-  * Doesn't scale much.